jeremyButtler/freezeTB/README.md

-The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system with `sudo xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
+The easy way is to unzip the `freezeTB.app.zip` folder, copy it to your Desktop (or other desired location), then you need to get around Mac's gatekeeper system with `xattr -rd com.apple.quarantine ~/Desktop/freezeTB.app`.
   The other option that might work, would bo to start freezeTB from the command line `~/Desktop/freezeTB.app/Contents/MacOS/ftbRay`.